 Birds at Cwm Ivy

-Since the sea wall was breached, Cwm Ivy has undergone a radical change, adapting to the new saline conditions.
-The daily tides bring in a host of fresh nutrients, fish and invertebrates with it, providing a veritable feast for a range of bills.
+The tidal nature of Cwm Ivy marsh brings in a host of fresh nutrients, fish and invertebrates with it, providing a veritable feast for a range of bills.

-The bright white plumage of egrets and their larger cousins, the herons make them the most noticeable species.
-They can be spotted on a daily basis, you often see them bent over a shallow pool patiently looking for fish trapped by the receding tide, along with their larger cousin, the grey heron.
+The bright white plumage of little egrets makes them the most noticeable species.
+They can be spotted on a daily basis, often bent over a shallow pool, patiently looking for fish trapped by the receding tide, along with their larger cousin, the grey heron.

 If you’re lucky you may even see the dazzling flash of electric blue as kingfishers dart past or dive in for prey.
 They prefer slow moving water where they hunt for fish and aquatic insects.